STIs are infections which are spread from person to person during sex – including oral sex and anal sex.

 One of the key issues with sexually transmitted infections (STIs) such as chlamydia is that they often have no symptoms, or the symptoms go unnoticed.
 As a result, people often carry the infection for years without realising.

 If you have been treated without any complications and have been given the all clear, it would be highly unlikely that you have been done any lasting damage if you had the infection for a short time.
-However, if you are experiencing any pain or symptoms you should pop back to the service where you were treated to get checked over.
+However, if you are experiencing continuing pain or symptoms you should contact an Umbrella service location to get checked over.

 There may be a number of reasons why your period is late – including stress – but, to be safe, visit your local Umbrella service provider and ask to be tested for both STIs and pregnancy.